HansenChristoffer/HolidayMaker/README.md

 ## Features
 List of features ready and TODOs for future development
+* Filter all Accommodation objects
+* Sort all Accommodation objects by rating
+* Sort all Room objects by price
+* Booking a Room
-*  Booking feature
+* Deleting a Booking
-*  Change booking feature
-*  Search filtration feature
+* Edit a Bookong
+* Deleting an Accommodation
-*  Delete booking feature
+* Sign-in/Sign-up/Sign-out

 ## Status
-Project is:  _finished_
+Packed and Ready for Holidays!